jonatan-kazmierczak/articles/pandemic-2020.md

   - even with their own parents/children and close family members
   - even on very important occasions such as worshipping of God or funeral
 - schools and other places are closed (including places of worship of God)
-- very limited possibilities of travelling to other locations (countries, states, regions)
+- limited possibilities of travelling to other locations (countries, states, regions)
 - no cultural events, i.e. cinema film projections, artistic performances and shows
 - no big sport events, i.e. Olympics, international championships
 - people are imprisoned in their own homes (so-called *lockdown*)